-Enter The 2025 Young Wild Photographer Competition Today
+The 2026 Young Wild Photographer Competition is now open for entries

-Once again, we are thrilled to have the award-winning wildlife photographer Richard Birchett doing the judging.
-You can read more about Richard, and get some top wildlife photography tips, in our interview here.
+For this year, we are once again delighted to have the award-winning wildlife photographer Richard Birchett doing the judging.
+You can read more about Richard, and get some top wildlife photography tips, in our interview here, and on our social media videos here.

 Entering the Young Wild Photographer Competition